cadeyrn/enterprise-policy-generator/README.md

 Group Policy Objects (GPO) is that this method does not only work on Windows, but cross-platform on Windows, Apple macOS and Linux.

-Although this extension is not directly related to the CCK2 Wizard, it shares the same idea as CCK2 Wizard, but it is for Firefox
-Quantum and Enterprise Policies.
+Although this extension is not directly related to the CCK2 Wizard, it shares the same idea as CCK2 Wizard, but it is for Firefox 60 or higher and Enterprise Policies.
 The Enterprise Policy Generator helps to create the configuration file, so that no in-depth study of the documentation and all possible options is necessary.
 Administrators can simply click together the desired Enterprise Policies.

 **Enterprise Policy Generator is a WebExtension and compatible with Firefox Browser 60 and higher (Firefox Browser 68 or